Breakdown of Kinetic Compensation Effect in Physical Desorption: Introduction

 \section{Introduction}

 Many physical, biological, and chemical processes exhibit a strong temperature dependence, in the sense that they rely on thermally activated mechanisms to overcome energy barriers in order for the process to proceed.
-The rate, $k$, of many such processes follows an Arrhenius type behavior: \beq k = \nu e^{-\beta E_a}, \eeq where $E_{a}$ is the activation energy, $\beta \equiv 1/k_BT$ for temperature $T$ with $k_{B}$ being Boltzmann's constant, and $\nu$ the preexponential factor.
-Information parameterizing such processes are then obtained through an Arrhenius plot.
-The Arrhenius plot is constructed by a series of values of $\ln{k}$ vs. $\sfrac{1}{T}$, from which one obtains the activation energy as the slope, and the preexponential factor from the intercept.
+The rate, $k$, of many such processes follows an Arrhenius type behavior: \beq k = \nu e^{\frac{- E_a}{k_B T}}, \eeq where $E_{a}$ is the activation energy, $\nu$ the preexponential factor, $T$ is the temperature and $k_{B}$ is Boltzmann's constant.
+Information parameterizing such processes are usually obtained through an Arrhenius plot, constructed with a series of measurements of $\ln{k}$ vs. $\sfrac{1}{T}$, from which one obtains the activation energy as the slope, and the preexponential factor from the intercept.

-A characteristic feature in a series of closely related thermally activated processes is a systematic change in the magnitudes of $E_a$ and $\nu$ \cite{LiuGuo:01,Lvov:13,Yelon:12} as a response to perturbations, known as the \textit{kinetic compensation effect} (KCE).
-The main idea behind the concept of `compensation' is that a change in the magnitude of $E_a$ is compensated or offset by a concomitant change in the preexponential factor $\nu$.
-Thus, variations in the rates for the different processes are not as pronounced as expected \cite{Yelon:12,Estrup:86,Kreuzer:88,Tomkova:98,Lvov:13}, and they satisfy the relationship: \beq \ln{\nu} = \frac{1}{k_B T_c} E_a + \ln{k_c}, \eeq
+A characteristic feature in a series of closely related thermally activated processes, where a parameter has been varied (e.g. the concentration of an additive in a chemical reaction) is a systematic change in the apparent magnitudes of $E_a$ and $\nu$ \cite{LiuGuo:01,Lvov:13,Yelon:12} as a response to perturbations, known as the \textit{kinetic compensation effect}.
+Such a hypothetical set is schematically represented in Fig.~\ref{fig:sticker}.

-such that the rates are measured to have the same value, $k_{c}$ at the temperature $T_c$, referred to as the compensation temperature.
-This point is identified as that point where the rates become independent of external parameters and perturbations \cite{LiuGuo:01,Kreuzer:88,Freed:11,Yelon:12}, i.e. the point of ``isokinetic equilibrium'' or the isokinetic relation, as schematically described by Fig.~\ref{fig:sticker}.